EDIorg/ezCatalog/README.md

 <iframe loading="lazy" src="https://servilla.github.io/ezCatalog/public/demo.html" scrolling="no" allow="fullscreen" width="100%" height="2700px"></iframe>
 ```

-View the page source code of the [Jornada Basin LTER Data Catalog](https://lter.jornada.nmsu.edu/data-catalog/) for an example of embedding an <iframe> in a webpage or experiment using the W3Schools [HTML Tryit editor](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_intro).
+To see an example of how to embed the catalog in a web page `<iframe>`, view the page source code of the [Jornada Basin LTER Data Catalog](https://lter.jornada.nmsu.edu/data-catalog/) or experiment using the W3Schools [HTML Tryit editor](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_intro).

 ## Features